DrunkenJellies-dev/PokeSmart/README.md

 ### Pre deployment

-- To ensure successful deployment with heroku, it's good practice to make sure that the requirements.txt file is kept up to date so as that imported python modules are configured correctly.
+- To ensure successful deployment with Heroku, it's good practice to make sure that the requirements.txt file is kept up to date so as that imported python modules are configured correctly.
-- A Procfile is required to allow heroku deployment to be configured to a gunicorn web app.
+- A Procfile is required to allow Heroku deployment to be configured to a gunicorn web app.
 - In settings.py configure the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost'], make sure all static files and directories are configured correctly.
 - All environment variables on the env.py which gitignored on the repo must be configured correctly with the database url and secret key.